“I only shoot people who look like they want their picture taken” – Foncie Pulice

 The Foncie’s Fotos exhibit includes many of his images, including projections of more than 10,000 negatives shot in May and June 1968 and his old camera – a hefty piece of metal decorated with a red lightening bolt and with a flash powered by a car battery.
-More of Foncie’s images can be viewed at a Facebook page where people post images he took of their family members and friends.
+More of Foncie’s images can be viewed at a Facebook page where people post images he took of their family members and friends, weddings and wedding gift ideas.
 The exhibit runs through Sunday, January 5, 2014.

 For more information, visit the Museum of Vancouver website.